Read below to find out more about Mohs surgery.

 Bruising and swelling

-Bruising and swelling are common following surgery and is usually lasts for several days.
+Bruising and swelling are common following surgery and usually lasts for several days.
 Applying ice in the first 24 hours helps reduce these symptoms.

 The infection rate is very low.
 A preoperative antibiotic may be recommended to some patients.
 It is typical to develop some redness along the suture line but if it becomes more extensive or if you develop increasing pain, swelling, drainage, please notify us immediately.